dvlab-research/ControlNeXt/ControlNeXt-SD1.5/README.md

 # 🌀 ControlNeXt-SD1.5

+`Please refer to SDXL and SVD for our newly updated version !`

 This is our implementation of ControlNeXt based on [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5).

 > Please refer to [Examples](#examples) for further intuitive details.\